Sexual Assault and Sexual Violence Policy

 5.1 Right to Withdraw a Complaint

 A complainant has the right to withdraw a complaint at any stage of the process.
-However, the College may continue to act on the issue identified in the complaint in order to comply with its obligation under this Policy and/or its legal obligations.
-The College may also continue to act when there is a threat to the Safety of the College Community.
+However, Seneca may continue to act on the issue identified in the complaint in order to comply with its obligation under this Policy and/or its legal obligations.
+Seneca may also continue to act when there is a threat to the safety of the Seneca community.

 5.2 Protection from Reprisals, Retaliation or Threats